 Don’t forget about the human element here.
 An explanation of why your offer is what it is can sometimes make a difference.

-Now that your offer has been accepted (YAY!), it’s time to satisfy your end of the conditions.
+Now that your offer has been accepted (YAY!), it’s time to satisfy your end of the conditions in the offer.

 1. Book the inspection.